Latest update: May 12th, 2017.

-WiFi is also available at all the Metro stations (except Baixa – Chiado)* and in some Carris buses.
+WiFi is also available at all the Metro stations (except Baixa – Chiado)* and in some Carris buses and trams.

 If you prefer to buy a local prepaid SIM card look for a store from one of the Portuguese mobile operators: Vodafone, MEO, and NOS.